SaadAAkash/PyNary101/PyCodesForWorkshops/README.md

 Topics
 ------

-* -You're so pretty!
+*  - You're so pretty!
    - No it's just CSS.
 * CSS : Creating Styling Since....
 * CSS colors, texts, fonts, icons, images and what not
 * Beautify your own website